puitiza/ecommerce/README.md

 **Order Fulfillment:**

-1. Inventory service checks product availability and reserves the required items.
+1. Product service checks product availability and reserves the required items.
 2. Shipping service processes the shipment and sends the order to the user's address.
 3. If fulfillment is successful, the order state transitions to `FULFILLED`, and notifications are sent to the user.
 4. If fulfillment fails due to errors (e.g., out of stock items, shipping issues), the order state transitions to `FULFILLMENT_FAILED`, and notifications are sent to the user and administrator.